SnowyMouse/invader/CONTRIBUTING.md

     - Most text editors do this for you

 ## Scope guidelines
 Issues and pull requests must remain in the scope of Invader.
+This may be subject to change.

 - Invader only applies to the base Halo Custom Edition game.
 Code or definitions for functionality provided by a mod should not be added to Invader.
-    - For example, if you want to create a fork of Invader that creates Open Sauce maps, you are free to do so provided you follow the terms of Invader's license, but you should not submit an issue or a pull request to add this functionality as it goes outside the scope of Invader.
+    - For example, if you want to create a fork of Invader that creates Open Sauce maps, you are free to do so provided you follow the terms of Invader's license **AND** Open Sauce's license (they are both GPL version 3), but you must not submit an issue or a pull request to add this functionality, as it goes outside the scope of Invader.
 - Invader is cross-platform.
 Direct usage of platform-specific code such as the Windows API or Linux kernel API should be avoided in favor of the C/C++ standard library when possible.
 If this is unavoidable, `#ifdefs` should be used so it only applies to that platform.